criteo/tf-yarn/README.md

 $ pip install .
 ```

-### Prerequisites
+# TensorFlow prerequisites

-tf-yarn only supports Python ≥3.6.
+Supported versions: [1.15.0 to 2.2.0].

-Make sure to have Tensorflow working with HDFS by setting up all the environment variables as described [here](https://github.com/tensorflow/examples/blob/master/community/en/docs/deploy/hadoop.md).
+Make sure to have Tensorflow working with HDFS by setting up all the environment variables as described [here](https://docs.w3cub.com/tensorflow~guide/deploy/hadoop).

 You can run the `check_hadoop_env` script to check that your setup is OK (it has been installed by tf_yarn):